compound-finance/comet/docs/README.md

 ### Claim Rewards

 Any account can claim rewards for a specific account.
 Account owners and managers can also claim rewards to a specific address.
+The claim functions are available on the external Comet Rewards contract.

 #### Comet Rewards